mlzarathustra/ondes/notes/freq-sweep/BiQuad.md

 ```
 ;  Above, biquadfilt.[ch] means the two files (~.c and ~.h)
 ;  in biquadfilt.c, we find the below.
 Note that, sure enough,
 ;  they are ADDING the 'a' coefficients rather than subtracting.
+;
+; Below is using direct form 2, but assuming that the "a" coefficients
+; are already negated.
 ...
 	if (n) do { /* the inner sample computation loop */
             double z0;            z0 = *s_ptr_reg++ + a1_reg*z1_reg + a2_reg*z2_reg;